Hlanden/MatchDJ/README.md

 # MatchDJ
+**NOTE: To get acces to the app, you need to send me a request with your mail and full name, so I can give you acces to the application.**

-Application for playing songs for handball matches using spotify.
+Application for playing songs for a handball match via spotify.

 Under development.
 Bugs may occur.
 Executables are only available on Windows and Ubuntu.